-Lake Arrowhead Utility website (www.lakearrowheadutility.com) is one of the best ways to learn what is going on with the water system in the community.
+Lake Arrowhead Utility website is one of the best ways to learn what is going on with the water system in the community.
+The Web Address: lakearrowheadutility.com.

 Water Conservation Tips

 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.